-    - Identify the sending domains you are going to use for your email messages sent through Communications Enterprise.
+- Identify the sending domains you are going to use for your email messages.

-- Create new DNS entries by following the instructions below, but replace all occurrences of “MYNEWDOMAIN.COM” with your sending domain.
-Do this individually for every domain you will use for sending email messages through Communications Enterprise.
+- Create new DNS entries by following the instructions below, but replace all occurrences of MYNEWDOMAIN.COM with your sending domain.
+Do this individually for every domain you will use for sending email messages through Thrive Marketing Enterprise.